 - AHAs are water-soluble.
 They remove dead skin cells from the surface and can’t penetrate the pores for deeper cleaning.

-- Lactic acid has slightly larger molecular size and is less irritating on the skin.
+- Lactic acid has a slightly larger molecular size and is less irritating on the skin.
 It is mild and moisturizes the skin while it exfoliates.

 - Mandelic acid has antibacterial properties and exfoliates skin without brightening.